 Hola Kita!

-The Hanover region is facing a major challenge: the shortage of educational professionals in childcare facilities (Kitas) is becoming increasingly acute.
-At the same time, there are many young, well-trained educators in Spain with degrees in "Grado en Educación Infantil" or "Maestro en Educación Infantil" who are unemployed despite their qualifications.
-This is where the "Hola Kita!" project comes in – with an innovative approach to securing skilled workers and enriching the daycare landscape interculturally.
+The Hannover Region faces a major challenge: the shortage of early childhood educators in daycare centers (Kitas) is becoming increasingly acute.
+At the same time, there are many young, well-trained educators in Spain with degrees in “Grado en Educación Infantil” or “Maestro en Educación Infantil” who are unemployed despite their qualifications.
+This is where the “Hola Kita!” project comes in—with an innovative approach to securing a skilled workforce and fostering intercultural enrichment in the childcare landscape.

-To this end, participants undergo the following process:
+To this end, participants go through the following process:

-Spanish qualifications are initially recognized as "social education assistant," allowing skilled workers to work directly in a daycare center. - In-service further training
+Spanish degrees are initially recognized as “Social Pedagogical Assistant,” allowing professionals to work directly in a daycare center. - On-the-job continuing education

-While working in the daycare center, participants complete an adaptation course that prepares them for full recognition as state-approved educators. - Full recognition and long-term commitment to the regional labor market
+While working at the daycare center, participants complete an adaptation course that prepares them for full recognition as a state-certified early childhood educator. - Full Recognition and Long-Term Commitment to the Regional Labor Market

-After successfully completing their qualification, the professionals are available to daycare centers in the Hanover region as fully-fledged educators, thus making a lasting contribution to securing and improving the quality of care.
+Upon successful completion of the program, these professionals are available to daycare centers in the Hanover region as fully qualified early childhood educators—thereby making a lasting contribution to ensuring and improving the quality of care.

 For Spanish professionals: